Efficient Multiple-Robust Estimation for Nonresponse Data Under Informative Sampling: Real Data Analysis

 \section{Real Data Analysis}

 We applied our methods to data from the 2015-2016 National Health and Nutrition Examination Survey (NHANES), which is a program of studies designed to assess the health and nutritional status of adults and children in the United States.
 The dataset analyzed in this section is accessible at \url{https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2015}.
-Following \citet{chen21}, \citet{duan10}, and \citet{parker23}, we analyzed the NHANES data without assuming the non-informativeness of the sampling mechanism.
+Following \citet*{chen21}, \citet*{duan10}, and \citet{parker23}, we analyzed the NHANES data without assuming the non-informativeness of the sampling mechanism.

 The body mass index (BMI) is a simple and useful measure for investigating the degree of obesity in individuals.
 However, the BMI is not a direct measure of body fat.
-Instead of using the BMI, dual-energy X-ray absorptiometry has been accepted as an alternative method for measuring body fat.
-In this study, we focused on estimating the sample mean of the dual-energy X-ray absorptiometry.
-Let $Y$ be the value of dual-energy X-ray absorptiometry ($\mathrm{g}/\mathrm{cm}^2$), $X$ be BMI ($\%$), and $Z$ be age (years).
-As considered in \citet{duan10}, we assume that the response mechanism is sample missing at random (i.e., Condition \ref{c2} holds).
+Instead of using the BMI, dual-energy X-ray absorptiometry (DXA) has been accepted as an alternative method for measuring body fat.
+In this study, we focused on estimating the sample mean of DXA.
+Let $Y$ be the value of DXA ($\%$), $X$ be BMI ($\mathrm{g}/\mathrm{m}^2$), and $Z$ be age (years).
+It is implausible that the absence of DXA scans is driven by the DXA values themselves, which are not routinely available to the general public; rather, it is more natural to attribute the lack of DXA uptake to other covariates such as BMI and age.
+Accordingly, following \citet*{duan10}, we assume PMAR.

 Since only a small number of units of $X$ were missing, we removed those data from our analysis, adjusted the sampling weights, and created a dataset that is consistent with Setting 2.
 The counts of the finite population, sampled units, and observed units are $N=316,481,044$, $n=8,756$, and $m=4,590$.
 We also utilize additional information on $X$ from the National Health Interview Survey (NHIS).
 The NHIS site (\url{https://www.cdc.gov/nchs/nhis/shs/tables.htm}) reports that the point estimate for the obesity rate of $\{X\geq 30\}$ in the NCHS in 2015 was $\tilde{\tau}=0.295$ with an estimated standard deviation $\tilde{\sigma}_1=0.2057$ and sample size $N_1=33,672$.

 We estimated the population mean of dual-energy X-ray absorptiometry using four different estimators: $\mathrm{HT}_1$, $\mathrm{HT}_3$, $\mathrm{EL}_{13|13}$, and $\mathrm{EL}_{13|13}^{(N_1)}$, where $\mathrm{HT}_1$ and $\mathrm{HT}_3$ are the Horvitz-Thompson estimators employing response models $\pi^{(1)}$ and $\pi^{(3)}$, as detailed in \S \ref{sec:5}. $\mathrm{EL}_{13|13}$ represents our proposed empirical likelihood estimator for Setting 2, which incorporates $\pi^{(1)}$, $\pi^{(3)}$, and $g_\theta^{(1)}$ from \S \ref{sec:5}, and $\tilde{g}^{(3)}_\theta(x,z,w;\beta^{(3)}) = \tilde{s}_1(x;\beta^{(3)}) + \tilde{s}_2(z;\beta^{(3)}) +\tilde{s}_3(\log(w-1);\beta^{(3)})-\theta$.
 Finally, $\mathrm{EL}_{13|13}^{(N_1)}$ is our proposed estimator for Setting 3 utilizing the same working models.